pddang/CISP360/README.md

-# CISP360
-Sac City College
-This is the test code
+This payroll app has been successfully test in Linux environment.